spember/gr8conf-2012-workshop/Instructions.md

 If you're curious how this works, examine the 'compileTemplates' function located in 'web-app/js/src/core/utils.js'.
 In order to use a Handlebars template, you must 'compile' it.
 To avoid doing this step whenever we need to use template, this function 'pre-compiles' each of the templates on our page by looking for script blocks with the 'text/x-handlebars-template' type.

-Let's move onto Views in order to see how these Templates are used in practice
+Let's move onto Views in order to see how these Templates are used in practice.

 #### 4. Views